Driving Through Futures Past: Mid-20th Century Automotive Design. Aiken, SC: Kythe, 2006.

 “Functional Aestheticism or Fashionable Nonsense?
 Streamlining in the First Half of the 20th Century.”
 Decorative Arts Council, Wadsworth Athenaeum, Hartford, CT, 2009.

-“A History of Automotive Streamlining.”
-Decorative Arts Curatorial Council, Minneapolis Institute of Arts, Minneapolis, MN, 2006.
+“Visionary Automobile Designs Through the 1930s.”
+Decorative Arts Curatorial Council, Minneapolis Institute of Arts, Minneapolis, MN, May 10, 2007.

 “Blue Sky Automobile Designs of the Mid-20th Century.”
 Amelia Island Concours d’Elegance, 2004.